WEST VIRGINIA SUPREME COURT OF APPEALS

 The Division of Probation Services is responsible for the development and oversight of Adult (ADC) and Juvenile (JDC) Drug Courts and the Family Treatment Courts (FTC) in West Virginia.
 The West Virginia Drug Court Programs are a cooperative effort of the criminal justice, social service, substance abuse treatment, law enforcement, and education systems in the State.
 They operate in a non-adversarial setting focused on helping those with addiction issues achieve sobriety and gain positive control of their life.

 The office of the West Virginia Interstate Compact for Juveniles also resides within the Division of Probation Services.
 The Compact regulates the movement and supervision between states of juveniles under community supervision.
 It is designed to ensure public safety and create an effective and efficient means of transferring, tracking, and supervising juveniles between states.
 Juvenile probation officers provide supervision of juveniles transferred to West Virginia through the Interstate Compact.
 The Probation Division’s Compact Office manages over one hundred active cases each year as well as handling the return of juvenile runaways, absconders, and escapees.

-A new and expanding program is the School Based Probation Officer program.
+Another program is the School-Based Probation Officer program.
 This is a cooperative effort of the Division of Probation Services, local circuit judges, the state and local Boards of Education to provide full-time probation officers to work intensively in public schools.
 The goal is to provide early intervention for students who begin to exhibit behavioral and/or truancy problems in an effort to divert them from the Criminal Justice System.

 The Probation Division is a growing division with approximately three hundred probation officers and support staff with broad responsibilities and duties.
 It is with great pride that probation officers professionally and diligently serve the circuit courts of West Virginia.